CambridgeEngineering/PartIB-Computing-Device-Programming/activity-3.rst

 - Learn about Pulse-Width-Modulation and how to use it to adjust the brightness of a LED.

-- Learn what an H-Bridge is and how to use it to adjust the brightness of a halogen bulb.
+- Learn what a H-Bridge is and how to use it to adjust the brightness of a halogen bulb.

 - Learn what a Peltier cell is and how to drive it to transfer heat.